CloudCommandos/shares/Ansible Workshop/handout.md

     -K : prompt user to input become password

 ### Exercise 4 - Target Control
-Exercise 4 focus on target control for the ansible task.
-This exercise will introduce the user to target control through the setup of the ansible host file and also the `hosts` module in the ansible task.
+Exercise 4 focuses on target control.
+This exercise will demonstrate how to specify target nodes for each Ansible task through the setup of the ansible host file and the `hosts` module.

 1. Create exercise 4 task in `main-script.yaml`